Road Rage or Aggressive Driving: How to Tell the Difference and Stay Safe on the Road

 Drivers experiencing road rage may aggressively follow you or another driver, yell and curse, make obscene gestures, or even get out of the car to confront other drivers.
 Pay attention to other drivers’ reaction to what’s happening on the road and note any threatening behaviors.

-If you notice a driver weaving in and out of traffic, glaring at other drivers, or intentionally cutting people off, they might be on the verge of road rage, if not experiencing a full-blown episode.
+If you notice a driver weaving in and out of heavy traffic, glaring at other drivers or making mean eye contact, or intentionally cutting people off, they might be on the verge of road rage, if not experiencing a full-blown episode.
 Another thing to watch out for is repeated honking at drivers who aren’t violating any rules of the road.

 What to Do When you See Road Rage Happen

-If you identify a driver who may be experiencing road rage, it’s important to know what to do to keep yourself safe.
+If you identify an aggressive driver who may be experiencing road rage, it’s important to know what to do to keep yourself safe.
 You don’t want to do anything that may make the situation worse.

 They key to escaping a road rage incident unscathed is keeping a calm head.
 If you lose your temper as well, the situation will only escalate.
 Take a deep breath, remember that the person behaving aggressively is a human being, and focus on following the rules of the road.

-Never react to a driver who is acting in a threatening manner.
+Never react to a driver who is acting in a threatening manner or showing aggressive behavior.
 If you need to, slow down and let them pass.
 Don’t respond to rude gestures or yelling.
-Try to ignore the behavior and remove yourself from the path of the road rage driver.
+Try to ignore the behavior and remove yourself from the path of the road rager.

 If an angry driver is pursuing you or you notice them following another vehicle, don’t hesitate to call 911.
 Keeping the roads safe is every driver’s responsibility, and alerting law enforcement to a reckless driver is the responsible thing to do.